-IBM Social Good Fellowship - overview
+Science for Social Good - overview

-Mentoring, giving back, making a difference…
+Mentoring, giving back, making a difference -- with science.

-The IBM Social Good Fellowship is an opportunity for undergraduate and graduate students as well as postdoctoral scholars to develop their skills and develop data science solutions that benefit humanity.
-Mentored by leading IBM Research scientists and engineers at the T. J. Watson Research Center in Yorktown Heights, NY (north of New York City), fellows use data mining, machine learning, analytics, operations research, statistics, and mobile computing methods to complete projects with social impact.
+The Science for Social Good Fellowship at IBM Research is an opportunity for undergraduate and graduate students as well as postdoctoral scholars to develop their skills and prototype new technologies that benefit humanity.
+Mentored by leading IBM Research scientists and engineers at the T. J. Watson Research Center in Yorktown Heights, NY (north of New York City), fellows use data science, machine learning, AI, analytics, operations research, statistics, design and mobile computing methods to complete projects with social impact.
 Working closely with non-governmental organizations, social enterprises, government agencies, and other mission-driven partners, fellows take on real-world problems in health, energy, environment, education, international development, equality, justice, and more.

-If you are an NGO, or a social enterprise, we are currently scoping projects for our 2017 cycle.
+If you are an NGO, or a social enterprise, we are currently scoping projects for our 2018 cycle.
 If you have an idea how we can help, drop us an email, and we will follow up.